 Natural Hormonal Imbalance Cure

 The earth is filled with many, many toxins.
 The chemicals that we inhale, ingest, or have contact with tend to alter our hormones.

 When the switches to the hormones are not functioning, various physical and mental conditions can be affected.
 Daily headaches, difficulty walking, brain fog, chronic fatigue, nervousness, low libido, weight gain, acne and behavioral disorders in children are some of the concerns.

-Using a technique called NAET, developed after Dr. Devi Nambudripad MD in Los Angeles.
 When hormones are not processing correctly, our natural and non-medical techniques can be used to help switch the proper hormones back on.
 When activated, there will be a reduction in the symptoms of headaches, difficulty walking, diabetes, and so on.

 The technique uses chiropractic and acupressure to desensitize the body to the blocked pathways with that particular hormone.
 Then the body starts to heal itself by going through a natural detox.

 In short, hormones cannot be supplemented externally.
 However given the right nutrient, trace elements, and vitamins, the body begins to correct the hormonal imbalance from within through our wellness sessions.

 Visit: www.naetdubai.com.
-You will find a wealth of information here along with an opportunity to speak confidentially on any of this number 04-420 1633 or WhatsApp or Call 056-639 0197 with the NAET practitioner.
-Here’s is the driving map to our Naet offices in Jumeirah Lake Towers in Dubai, UAE
+You will find a wealth of information here along with an opportunity to speak confidentially on any of these numbers 04-420 1633 or WhatsApp or Call 056-639 0197 us.